Wound Debridement

 Wound care after debridement

 In most cases, wound healing takes 6-12 weeks.
-The extent and speed at which the wound heals are proportional to its severity, size, and location.
-How debridement is performed may also have an impact on healing time.
+The speed at which the wound heals is proportional to its severity, size, and location.
+Your type of debridement will also impact your healing time.

 Here are a few things to help with wound management:

 • Make sure to swap wound dressings regularly.
-Hydrocolloids and clear hydrogel dressings help you look for signs of infection.
+Hydrocolloids and clear hydrogel dressings help you monitor for signs of infection.

 • The dressing needs to stay dry.
 Do not enter any water, including pools and hot tubs.
 Get the okay to shower from your doctor.